How to reduce your risk of cancer

-In the UK, one in two people will have cancer at some point in their life.
-But did you know that over a third of cancer cases could be prevented?
+In the UK, 1 in 2 people will get cancer at some point in their life.
+But did you know that over a third of cancer cases can be prevented?
 Here, I discuss some of the steps you can take to reduce your risk of cancer.

 What causes cancer?

 Cancer is caused by the uncontrolled growth of cells in your body.
-This can happen when genes, the instructions that tell your cells how to function, are damaged.
+This can happen when genes, the DNA that tell your cells how to work, are damaged.
 Cells can normally repair this damage.
 But if they don’t, and the cells keep growing and multiplying, they may eventually form a tumour.

-This damage to your genes can happen randomly, it can be inherited from a parent, or it can be caused by external factors you’re exposed to.
-Some cancers are linked to long-term inflammation, which you might have if you’re overweight.
-So your risk of cancer can depend on several different things.
-Most cancers happen because damage builds up as you age - half of all cancers are in people older than 70.
+This damage to your genes can happen randomly, be inherited from a parent, or caused by lifestyle or environmental factors.
+Sometimes, cancer results from the combination of specific genes, and lifestyle factors such as smoking.
+Many cancers are linked to long-term inflammation, which you might have if you’re overweight.
+Most cancers happen because damage builds up as you age – half of all cancers happen in people over 70.

 What are the main risk factors for cancer?